xmengkinaxis/CPP/System Design Interview Checklist.md

 	* range-based or hash based
 * Database: RDBM SQL vs NoSQL
 * CAP - Availability vs Consistency; choose based on business requirements in case of network partition

+# 9 System Design Principles
+System design principles are fundamental guidelines and concepts that help software engineers and architects create effective, efficient, and maintainable software systems.
+These principles provide **a framework for making decisions about the architecture, structure, and behavior of a system**.
+They aim to ensure that the resulting system meets both its functional and non-functional requirements while **being adaptable to changes and scalable**.
+Here are some key system design principles:

+1. **Modularity and Separation of Concerns**:
+   - Divide the system into smaller, manageable modules with distinct responsibilities.
+   - Each module should focus on a single aspect or concern of the system.

+2. **Abstraction**:
+   - Hide complex implementation details behind well-defined interfaces.
+   - Abstractions make components easier to use, understand, and modify.

+3. **Encapsulation**:
+   - Restrict access to internal details of a component and expose only necessary functionalities.
+   - Encapsulation promotes information hiding and helps manage complexity.

+4. **Single Responsibility Principle (SRP)**:
+   - Each module or class should have a single reason to change.
+   - Promotes maintainability by reducing the impact of changes.

+5. **Open/Closed Principle**:
+   - Software entities (classes, modules) should be open for extension but closed for modification.
+   - Encourages designing systems that can be easily extended without altering existing code.

+6. **Dependency Inversion Principle**:
+   - Depend on abstractions rather than concrete implementations.
+   - Helps reduce coupling between components and promotes flexibility.

+7. **Liskov Substitution Principle**:
+   - Objects of a derived class should be substitutable for objects of the base class without affecting program correctness.
+   - Ensures that derived classes adhere to the behavior expected by clients.

+8. **Interface Segregation Principle**:
+   - Clients should not be forced to depend on interfaces they do not use.
+   - Encourages designing fine-grained interfaces tailored to specific client needs.

+9. **Composition over Inheritance**:
+   - Favor composition (building objects from smaller parts) over inheritance (creating new classes from existing ones).
+   - Composition is more flexible and avoids some limitations of class hierarchies.

+10. **Keep It Simple and Stupid (KISS)**:
+    - Strive for simplicity in design and avoid unnecessary complexities.
+    - Simple designs are easier to understand, maintain, and troubleshoot.

+11. **Don't Repeat Yourself (DRY)**:
+    - Avoid duplicating code or logic.
+Instead, use abstractions to eliminate redundancy.
+    - DRY promotes maintainability and reduces the risk of inconsistencies.

+12. **Separation of Concerns (SoC)**:
+    - Divide a system into distinct sections that address different aspects (e.g., user interface, data storage, business logic).
+    - Separation improves modularity and allows independent development of components.

+13. **Scalability**:
+    - Design systems that can handle increased loads and growth without sacrificing performance or stability.
+    - Consider techniques like horizontal scaling, load balancing, and caching.

+14. **Performance Optimization**:
+    - Optimize critical parts of the system while considering trade-offs.
+    - Profile and benchmark the system to identify bottlenecks.

+15. **YAGNI (You Aren't Gonna Need It)**:
+    - Avoid adding features or functionality that aren't currently needed.
+    - YAGNI prevents unnecessary complexity and allows the system to evolve based on actual requirements.

+These principles guide architects and developers in making informed decisions throughout the system design process.
+Applying these principles leads to systems that are more maintainable, adaptable, and aligned with the goals of the project.

 # Q&A

 ## 1. How to scale web servers (reverse proxy)? -> Load Balancers & its algorithms